qizhyuan/DSC291Project/README.md

 ## Visualization
 For convenience purpose, we stored and provided the detailed results of our experiments in result.json file.
 You may also run the main.py script to reduce the results.
 The visualization relies on the result.json file.
 The visualization code is presented in the notebook Visualization.ipynb.

+For visualizing dataset statistics and results of baseline model, download and open the notebook BaselineCDR.ipynb, which contains the live demo of dataset statistics we listed above.
+Also, the baseline poplarity and Collabortive Filtering model is implemented at the end, running those code blocks will print the hit score of the baseline models.